azerothcore/mod-aoe-loot/.github/README.md

 ## Description

 The objective of this module is to allow players to obtain all items from various npc's within a certain distance range.
-It is currently under development and is not finished yet.
-If you want to collaborate with it, you can do it by creating a pull request.